kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 during the recursive cycle (e.g. by executing PreEnqueue or PlacementFeasible validations prior to branch resolution) to protect performance and avoid redundant preemption passes.
 - A non-greedy CompositePodGroup scheduling simulation mode is introduced and re-evaluated to mitigate resource stealing and gang deadlock occurrences among sibling child groups in capacity-constrained environments.
+- Support for differing group-level priorities across a single hierarchy tree under basic scheduling policies and separating queueing priority from preemption priority is re-evaluated.

 #### GA